Country selection

 According to DPM-ClinTrialDocs, the Directorate of Pharmacy and Medicine (la Direction de la Pharmacie et du Médicament (DPM)) is responsible for authorizing the manufacture of investigational products (IPs) in Mali.
 The DPM reviews the manufacture of an IP as part of its review and approval of the clinical trial application.
 (See the Submission Process section for detailed application requirements).

-According to MLI-17, Mali’s ECs also follow and require researchers to comply with the International Council for Harmonisation’s Guideline for Good Clinical Practice E6(R2) (MLI-7), which requires IPs to be manufactured, handled, and stored in accordance with applicable good manufacturing practices (GMPs) and used in accordance with the approved protocol.
+According to MLI-17, Mali’s ethics committees (ECs) also follow and require researchers to comply with the International Council for Harmonisation’s Guideline for Good Clinical Practice E6(R3) (MLI-5).
+See MLI-5 for additional IP manufacturing requirements.

 DecreeNo2017-0245 further mandates that clinical research must follow good clinical practices.
 In addition, as specified in MLI-1, the sponsor (also known as the promoter in Mali) must provide the following documentation to the DPM in the clinical trial application submission package:

-- Certificate(s) of GMPs for products issued by the pharmaceutical regulatory authority in the country of manufacture (Clinical trial IP, placebo, comparator product, other products used in the clinical trial)
+- Certificate(s) of good manufacturing practice (GMP) for products issued by the pharmaceutical regulatory authority in the country of manufacture (Clinical trial IP, placebo, comparator product, and other products used in the clinical trial)

-- Establishment opening certificates and/or authorization certificates of manufacturing laboratories issued by the pharmaceutical regulatory authority of the country of manufacture (see MLI-1 for application)
+- Establishment opening certificates and/or manufacturing authorizations for manufacturing laboratories issued by the pharmaceutical regulatory authority of the country of manufacture (see MLI-1 for application)

 Import